Skip to main content

 One foundation, many access models

-OmegaX should stay open enough for DeFi-native products to use the shared settlement foundation directly.
+OmegaX stays open enough for DeFi-native products to use the shared settlement foundation directly.

-That rule matters because OmegaX should not fork into one protocol for open participation and another for institutional distribution.
-It should be one economic machine with multiple operating modes.
+That rule matters because OmegaX does not fork into one protocol for open participation and another for institutional distribution.
+It is one economic machine with multiple operating modes.

 Let AI support the system, not replace it